vblanco20-1/vulkan-guide/docs/chapter-4/descriptors_code.md

 	pool_info.maxSets = 10;
 	pool_info.poolSizeCount = (uint32_t)sizes.size();
 	pool_info.pPoolSizes = sizes.data();

 	vkCreateDescriptorPool(_device, &pool_info, nullptr, &_descriptorPool);

 	// other code ....
 }
 ```

 In this case, we know exactly what we will need to allocate from the pool, which is descriptor sets that point to uniform buffers.
-When creating a descriptor pool, you need to speficy how many descriptors of each type you will need, and what's the maximum number of sets to allocate from it.
+When creating a descriptor pool, you need to specify how many descriptors of each type you will need, and what's the maximum number of sets to allocate from it.
 For now, we are going to reserve 10 uniform buffer pointers/handles, and a maximum of 10 descriptor sets allocated from the pool.

 We can now allocate the descriptors from it.
 For it, continue on the `init_descriptors()` function, inside the FRAME_OVERLAP loop.